 How to encourage a fit and healthy startup culture

-When you sit at that desk all day your body begins to decline.
-Even if you aren’t actually feeling it, you can be sure that it’s happening.
-More than your body though, your productivity and mental health are also spiralling downwards.
-Concerned?
-You should be.
-Throw in some office doughnuts, a couple of stressful meetings and it’s no wonder you are constantly gasping for a holiday.
-The good news is that if you are starting a company from scratch, then you have it within your power to create a workplace culture that thrives on a fit and healthy lifestyle, rather than the old-school type.
-As the world becomes aware of the increasing dangers of traditional corporate office culture you might want to think of ways to set the benchmark for your startup that goes above and beyond in encouraging healthy employees.
+When you sit at a desk all day, mental aches and physical pains can creep in.
+Even if you aren’t consciously feeling it, you can be sure that it’s happening.
+The good news is that if you're starting a company from scratch, it's within your power to create a workplace culture that thrives on openness and a healthy lifestyle rather than the old-school mentality of suffering in silence.
+As the world becomes aware of the dangers of traditional corporate office culture, you might want to think of ways your startup can encourage and support employees' health journeys to positively impact their wellbeing and work.
 Here are some ideas to get you started:

 This can be a tough one to implement because, after all, how are you supposed to make sure your team is going to bed on time?
-One way that you can work with your employees is to offer flexible working times.
-If someone is a morning go-getter, then they might want to come in early and leave a bit earlier, however if someone prefers a lie-in because they work better later in the day, then they could come in a few hours later.
-As long as core hours are worked, this could ensure that everyone gets their preferred sleeping schedule and hopefully result in increased efficiency during the day.
+One way that you can is by offering flexible working times.
+If someone is a morning go-getter, they might want to come in early and leave a bit earlier, and if someone prefers a lie-in because they work better later in the day, then they can come in a few hours later.
+As long as core hours are worked, this can ensure that everyone gets their preferred sleeping schedule which hopefully results in increased efficiency during the day.

 Cycling to work is an ideal way to fit in exercise without taking time out of the day.
-There are various schemes, such as the cycle-to-work scheme, that employers can opt into to motivate employees to use their bike to commute.
-Installing a shower or two at your office is another way to show that cycling (and a clean team) is encouraged.
-Don’t forget bike racks outside or inside the office (particularly if you are situated in a slightly dodgy area).
+There are various schemes, such as the cycle-to-work scheme, that employers can opt into to motivate employees to use their bikes to commute.
+Installing a shower or two at your office is another way to show that cycling to work is doable and encouraged.
+Don’t forget bike racks outside or inside the office!

 There are some significant changes that you can make to the office environment to encourage a healthier workforce.
 The first is the inclusion of plants.
-Studies have shown that plant life in an office can reduce stress levels and negativity anywhere between 30% and 60% - not bad for such a small change!
-Why not also have a look at the feng shui in your office?
-You might not believe in it, but some principles of feng shui do hold some sense – for example, decluttering your space to promote clarity, as well as improving the lighting and air quality in the whole office.
+Studies have shown that plant life in an office can reduce stress levels and increase comfort and cheerfulness - not bad for such a small change!
+Also have a look at the feng shui in your office – for example, decluttering your space to promote clarity, as well as improving the lighting and air quality in the whole office.
 Small changes like these will go a long way to promoting a sense of calm and wellbeing without redoing your whole building.

-Encouraging your employees to live according to a fit and healthy lifestyle should be high on your priorities as an employer.
+Encouraging an open and healthy culture should be high on your priority list as an employer.
 A better sense of mental and physical wellbeing could mean the difference between an engaged, productive team and a sluggish, stressed-out one.
-Set the tone at the very beginning of you startup and you will reap the benefits further down the line.
+Set the tone at the very beginning of your startup journey and you'll reap the benefits further down the line.